tc39/proposal-compartments/README.md

   // Necessary to thread a module exports namespace from this compartment into
   // the `moduleMap` Compartment constructor argument, without importing (and
+  // consequently executing) the module.
+  // TODO it may be possible to remove this method if module descriptors
-  // consequently executing) the module. module(specifier: string): ModuleNamespace;
+  // with the {specifier, compartment?} shape solve the same problem better. module(specifier: string): ModuleNamespace;

   // TC53: some embedded systems hosts exclude promises and so require these